tytydraco/yessleep/out/Helicopter_Moms_are_dangerous_Shadow_Mothers_are_worse.md

 For days it haunted me.
 Guilt, that perhaps my mother was seeing something.
 Fear, that it was now affecting me.
 Anger, that it was possibly hereditary.
 Of all the things that I could have gotten, this was it?

-The woman in black consumed my living days.
+The woman in black began to consume my living days.
 I stopped sleeping regularly, and barely ate.
 Everywhere I went, and wanted to go, would be spent constantly looking over my shoulder.
 Checking my bags.
 Carrying pepper spray.
-And I knew it was coming to an end when I was on a date with my boyfriend and I locked the doors on our way into a restaurant.
+And I knew it was all coming to an end when I was on a date with my boyfriend and I locked the doors on our way into a restaurant.

 I looked into his eyes. as he sat across from me, and I knew that whatever my mom did to my dad.
 I couldn't do to him.
 That I had to help myself, before I was ready to be in a relationship.
 That I loved him enough, to not destroy his life as well.
 So I said goodbye to a person I loved.

 My psychiatrist recommended some pills.
 Blue ones, white ones, a purple one.
 I took them by the handful, hoping that they would work.
 And every time that I think they were starting to help, I would catch a glimpse of something in my corner cornea.
 A shadow, or a figure.
 A woman in black.

 It got so bad that even my dad started to notice something was wrong with me.
-He never said anything though, and I was never going to tell him even if he asked, but I could tell it by his eyes, as if he recognized something that has haunted him.
+He never said anything though, and I was never going to tell him even if he asked, but I could tell it by his eyes, as if he recognized something inside of me that has haunted him.

 I guess that was why I had to leave.